 - If your carrier needs specific fulfillment center contact information, please let your account representative know, and they can help you with this.
 This applies to all Shipwire facilities.

 How long does it take to receive inventory?

 With a proper ASN number and Qualified inventory, it will be received in 2-5 days.
 Unqualified shipments will cause delays and can take up to 10 business days to process.
 Highly Unqualified shipments can take longer or even be rejected.

 Why am I being asked for a deposit?

 Shipwire does not charge for inbound receivings.
 When a new customer sends in lots of individual items (250-500 units or more) we ask for a deposit to fund your account up to half the outshipping costs.
 There are a few reasons for this:

 - We want to ensure that you are sending inventory in bulk to save money.
-A master carton and an individual product are both units.
-You can send Shipwire inventory in master cartons to avoid deposits.
+A master case and an individual product are both units.
+You can send Shipwire inventory in master cases to avoid deposits.